A DEERE JOHN LETTER

 Whether there’s snow on the ground or not, once March hits, I can’t help but start thinking about four of my favorite outdoor activities: mowing, trout fishing, camping, and grilling.
 While there are plenty of branding issues to discuss when it comes to fishing and grilling, this time I want to focus on mowers… specifically, my John Deere mower.

-The house we moved into a number of years ago has a big back yard at least bigger than any other back yard we’ve had and it definitely warranted a riding mower.
+The house we moved into a number of years ago has a big backyard, at least bigger than any other backyard we’ve had, and it definitely warranted a riding mower.
 So I took a trip to my local Home Depot and reviewed my options.
-(Interestingly, I received no assistance from the staff there but that’s fodder for another blog post about OEMs choosing the proper sales channels.)
+(Interestingly, I received no assistance from the staff there but that’s fodder for another blog post about OEMs and their sales channel relationships).
 Among the variety of mowers, the creme de la creme seemed to be the John Deere.
 At least that was my perception at the time.

 2 – If your product doesn’t match up with the promises of your brand, it’s only a matter of time before you’re competing where very few want to compete… Price.